-What are building regulations and building control?
+What is building regulations approval?

 You will usually need building regulation approval if you:

 - erect a new building

 - add certain facilities or services such as new windows, sanitary facilities or some electrical work